 Alongside PPM, there are other facility maintenance strategies to consider, each with its pros and cons.

 Also known as corrective maintenance, run-to-failure, or breakdown maintenance; a corrective maintenance strategy waits to perform maintenance until after the equipment fails.
 You don’t even look at the equipment until it breaks down or a major part malfunctions.
 This type of approach to maintaining your space can be costly.
 The Aberdeen Group calculates that unplanned equipment downtime costs, on average, £198,980 an hour.

 Periodic maintenance is a time-based plan, where maintenance is performed in intervals either annually, quarterly, monthly, or weekly.
 The frequency of service is usually defined by facility managers, however, most manufacturers include how often to inspect assets and the average life of each part in equipment manuals.
 This process ensures that building equipment remains in good condition throughout its useful life.

 PRO: Usually made up of tasks that don’t require extensive training

 CON: Planning time is required

-Monitoring the condition of assets is essential to minimising failure and downtime, prompting action to be taken and limited service interruption.
-Maintenance is performed on asset conditions.
-The goal of condition monitoring is to perform maintenance the moment before the equipment fails.
+Condition monitoring is the process of monitoring conditions such as vibration and temperature to identify changes that could indicate a potential problem.
+Monitoring the condition of assets is essential to minimising failure and downtime, prompting action to be taken and limiting service interruption.
+Maintenance is performed on asset conditions with the goal being to perform maintenance the moment before the equipment fails.